10 Tips for Keeping Your Dog Away From Your Christmas Tree

 christmas-tree-infographic

-1. Build a wall
+1. Build a Wall

 Use gates, exercise pens, or even larger presents to wall off your tree.